dss2016eu/Euroku/README.md

-#Garapenerako instalazioa egiteko instrukzioak:#
+#Development of installation instructions:#

-1.- Instalatu NodeJS.
-Jarraitu argibide hauek: https://nodejs.org/
+1.- Install NodeJS.
+More info: https://nodejs.org/

-2.- Instalatu Cordova eta Ionic:
+2.- Install Cordova and Ionic:

     $ sudo npm install -g cordova ionic

-3.- Gero, proiektu honen dependentziak bakarrik instalatu
+3.- After you install the dependencies of these projects

     $ npm install
     $ bower install

-4.- Garapen ingurunea martxan jarri:
+4.- Start app in browser:

     $ ionic serve

-5.- Aplikazioa konpilatzeko fitxategiak sortu:
+5.- Create files to compile application in Android and iOS platforms:

     $ ionic platform add ios android

-6.- Pauso horren ostean, platforms/ios eta platforms/android direktorioak sortuko ditu gero Android Studio eta XCode-rekin ireki, aplikazioak konpilatu eta dagokion app-storera kargatu ahal izateko.
+6.- After this step, platforms/ios and platforms/android directories will create more open Android Studio and XCode with applications to compile and load the App-Store.

-#Instalaturik dituen moduloak:#
+#Installed modules list and references:#

 * Angular Translate (pascalprecht.translate): https://github.com/angular-translate/angular-translate
 * ngMessages (Angular Messages): https://github.com/angular/bower-angular-messages